jabed-umar/MoirePy/README.md

 # MoirePy: Gateway to Moiré Magic!

 MoirePy is a Python package for the analysis of moiré lattice.
-It is designed to be a user-friendly tool for studying a bilayer moiré lattices.
+It is designed to be a user-friendly tool for studying bilayer moiré lattices.

 <!-- @jabed write here, the license should go at the bottom (I will write within this week)-->